IRP-TU-BS/python-goal-babbling/README.md

-# Python Goal Babbling Package
+# Python Goal Babbling

-This package implements the *Goal Babbling* method developed at the **IRP** (Intitut für Robotik und Prozessinformatik/ Institute of Robotics and Process Control) at **Technische Universität Braunschweig**.
+This package implements the *Goal Babbling* method developed at the **IRP** (Intitut für Robotik und Prozessinformatik/ Institute of Robotics and Process Control) / **Technische Universität Braunschweig**.

 It is licensed under the EUPL (compatible to e.g. GPLv3).